 With Australia’s increasing migration program and Government support for multicultural development, Leba quickly emerged as a specialist media representation company with skills in integrated cross-cultural communications.

 Joe’s sons, Allan and Danny Kaufman are joint Directors of Leba.
 Driven by the same passion that inspired their father, they lead a team of dedicated people with a shared vision of helping Australian advertisers to successfully communicate their product features and benefits to the right audience, in their own language.

-Leba are arguably Australia’s largest advertising service provider in ethnic media, assisting over 700 clients nationally in reaping the best possible return on their ethnic media investment.
+Leba are arguably Australia’s largest advertising service provider in cultural and linguistically diverse media, assisting clients nationally in reaping the best possible return on their CALD media investment.
 Furthermore they take pleasure in partnering their clients and delivering solutions that contribute to their successes.
-Having strong working relationships with over 300 ethnic print titles, a vast array of digital publishers, over 100 radio stations and Ethnic Pay TV helps Leba reach some 68 different communities throughout Australia.
+Having strong working relationships with over 200 niche print titles, a vast array of digital publishers, over 100 radio stations and CALD Pay TV helps Leba reach some 68 different communities throughout Australia.

 What do we do?

 Leba are Australian multicultural media specialists, capable of assisting in the marketing and advertising functions of companies and organisations.
 We have over forty years of experience, spanning many thousands of campaigns in just about every industry and Government department, State and Federal.
 Leba services cover multicultural or CALD, Culturally and linguistically diverse media planning and placement in traditional, digital and social environments.
 We offer supporting services in the area of multicultural or CALD research, translation and production.
 Call us to see how we can help you.